nicolaei/master/docs/thesis/source/04_strategies_and_methods.md

 the total time spend scanning for access points.

-To further visualize the accuracy of our scans, every access point result graph will have an approximated _Ricean_ and _Reyleigh_ fading curve overayed to visualize the expected probability of discovery for a given access point.
+To further visualize the accuracy of our scans, every access point result graph will have an approximated _Ricean_ and _Rayleigh_ fading curve overlayed to visualize the expected probability of discovery for a given access point.

 Simply put, both Ricean and Reyleigh fading are stochastic models for radio